Deer Management Assistance Program

 - Level 3: 640+ acres, $150 enrollment fee every three years.

-Watch our February 2022 webinar and hear folks interested in joining DMAP get their questions answered by current DMAP cooperators and DNR deer biologists.
+Watch our February 2022 webinar and hear folks interested in joining DMAP get their questions answered by current DMAP cooperators and DMAP Specialists (formerly DNR deer biologists).

 One of the fundamental values of DMAP is that white-tailed deer are an important wildlife resource in Wisconsin, and should be held in the public trust for the benefit of all people.
-With over 300,000 acres of land enrolled across 71 counties, DMAP seeks to bring landowners and managers together to provide healthy habitat and healthy deer across the state.
+With over 400,000 acres of land enrolled across 71 counties, DMAP seeks to bring landowners and managers together to provide healthy habitats and healthy deer across the state.

 One way we achieve this is by forming group cooperatives between neighboring landowners.
-Properties that are within half a mile of one another may be enrolled under the same DMAP profile, allowing cooperators to share resources and potentially enroll at a higher level of DMAP than they would be able to individually.
-If you are interested in joining or forming a group cooperative, you are encouraged to reach out to your neighbors and apply with them or contact your local DNR biologist, who may be able to put you in touch with nearby DMAP landowners.
+Properties within half a mile of one another may be enrolled under the same DMAP profile, allowing cooperators to share resources and potentially enroll at a higher level of DMAP than they would be able to individually.
+If you are interested in joining or forming a group cooperative, you are encouraged to reach out to your neighbors and apply with them or contact your local DMAP Specialist, who may be able to put you in touch with nearby DMAP landowners.

-DMAP cooperators gain access to an extensive library of resources, including technical videos produced by DNR deer biologists, scientific articles on deer management and instructional materials on a wide variety of habitat projects.
+DMAP cooperators gain access to an extensive library of resources, including technical videos produced by DMAP Specialists, scientific articles on deer management and instructional materials on a wide variety of habitat projects.
 The resource library is continually being updated with content from both the DNR and partner organizations and agencies.

 Examples of DMAP resources: